RubinderS/NodeHotKey/readme.md

 # NodeHotKey
 https://github.com/Rubinder25/NodeHotKey
 https://www.npmjs.com/package/nodehotkey
-This is an autohotkey like library.
-It can be used for 3 purposes:-
+This is an autohotkey like library built in NodeJs

+## Feautes

 1. Make global Macros and assign hotkeys to trigger them
 2. Catch global keyboard/mouse events in your code